Caldwell wins European mixed golf event in Sweden

 Otaegui had a putt to win on the 18th but the Spaniard charged his birdie attempt four feet past the hole and missed the return.

-English golfer Alice Hewson (69), who won the South African Women’s Open in 2020, was two shots behind Caldwell in third.
+England’s Alice Hewson, who won the South African Women’s Open in 2020, was two shots behind Caldwell in third.
+Hewson needed to eagle the last to force a playoff but had to settle for a par and a closing 69.

 Caroline Hedwall was one of two women and two men sharing a one-stroke overnight lead but the Swede dropped to a share of 18th after carding a 76.